 A visit to the ‘Silent City’ is on the to-do lists during any holiday here in Malta, in order to truly experience its cultural attractions and sights.

 1. It’s much older than you think

 A stroll through the city’s winding streets makes it very clear that Mdina has a long history, which dates back further than you think.
-The ‘Silent City’ was first fortified and inhabited around 700 BC, and at the time, it was known as Maleth, when the Phoenicians colonised Malta.
+The ‘Silent City’ was first fortified and inhabited roughly 700 BC, and when the Phoenicians colonised Malta, it was known as Maleth.

 Later on, the Romans Renamed it to Melite, before adopting its current name that came from the Arabic term Medina.